oracle/coherence-go-client/examples/README.md

 #### Using Near Caches

-This example shows how to specify a near-cache for either NamedMap or NamedCache which will cache frequently accessed data on the Go client and invalidate data when it has been changed on the server
+This example shows how to specify a near-cache for either NamedMap or NamedCache which will cache data accessed via Get() operations on the Go client for fast local access for a specified time-to-live (TTL).
+Any updates of data from the back-end will update the data in the near cache or any data removals will invalidate the near cache.

 Source code: [basic/near_cache/main.go](basic/near_cache/main.go)